UncleJeff86/phpproject/README.md

 # Created by jeff

-Note: In connect.php read the comments to properly configure the connection if hosting online!
-The credentials on top are to connect to a local server if HOSTED OFFLINE ON YOUR OWN SERVER.
+The credentials on top are to connect to a local server if HOSTED OFFLINE ON YOUR OWN SERVER, but are commented out by default.
-The bottom credentials are to connect to the server if HOSTED ONLINE ON AZURE.
-This method is commented out by default as the Azure server has not been functioning as intended!
+The bottom credentials are to connect to the server as HOSTED ON EPIZY, and are set by default.

 The web app is now hosted online at: http://phpproject2329.epizy.com/working/

+If you wish to host on your own server, follow the instructions below!

 <h2>To host on your own server:</h2>
 Copy the files to your servers htdocs or www folder on your local machine.